Author Talks in Kennebunkport

 MAINE AUTHOR BRUCE ROBERT COFFIN – JUNE 15 @ 2:00 PM

-Maine Author/Mystery Writer Bruce Robert Coffin will be here on Saturday, June 15 @ 2:00 pm to read from his latest novel.
+Maine Author/Mystery Writer Bruce Robert Coffin will be here on Saturday, June 15 at 2:00 pm to read from his latest novel, The Cardinal’s CurseThis is the second book in the Turner and Mosley Series.

 For Art of Penobscot Bay, brothers David and Carl Little, well-known stewards of Maine art, have selected art and artists, from history and today, that celebrate the myriad of inlets, islands, coves, and peninsulas—the “nooks and corners” of the region.
 Above all, they sought out art infused with a remarkable representation of place by more than 120 artists who have embraced the area and its people.
 Art of Penobscot Bay includes artists from the 19th century through the 21st century, including Fitz Henry Lane, Waldo Peirce, Edward Hopper, William Zorach, John Marin, Emily Muir, Greta Van Campen, Alex Katz, Eric Hopkins, and Amy Peters Wood.
 Combined with text by the Little brothers, the art takes readers on a wondrous visual journey around, across, and through a breathtaking bay.